Back to the US: How new rules for British visitors will work after travel ban lifts

-Back to the US: How new rules for British visitors will work after travel ban lifts next month
+Back to the US: How new rules for British visitors will work after travel ban lifts on Monday

-Travellers who have been fully jabbed with a recognised vaccine will be welcomed, along with under-18s – though all arrivals by air must take a test
+Arrivals who have been fully jabbed with a recognised vaccine will be welcomed, along with under-18s travelling with them – though all arrivals by air must take a test

 Six hundred days after a presidential proclamation from Donald Trump closed off the US to British visitors, the ban on arrivals from the UK will be lifted from 8 November – for fully vaccinated travellers only.